 Differentiated classroom instruction means we tailor instruction to meet the individual needs of each student.
 Our classrooms are made up of three grade levels which allows students to have a three year cycle with their teacher.
 This type of environment allows the teachers to become familiar with their students so they may tailor the content, process, or the learning environment for each student.
 Students can work on a rug, with a clipboard, at a desk or even utilize one of our rocker chairs.

 "Brain Gym" is a strengthening tool we do every morning.
 It is a series of simple exercises which help the left and right brain work together.
 Pivotal for students with Dyslexia.

 For reading we have implemented special reading techniques and have seen significant improvements within three months.
 These techniques increase reading for everyone.

 We are incorporating writing throughout the day with our Daily Writing Prompt, Reading Responses (summarizing written content), projects, student stories and research papers.

 Research has shown that homework does not increase achievement in any significant way and in many situations decreases it.
 It also causes anxiety in students and disrupts home life.
-Therefore, homework will not be assigned to students with the exception, possibly, of activities in which the whole family can be included.
-We do encourage students to read each day at home, but we will not require a reading log.
-Projects will be completed in school.
-Students will work individually and in groups on projects that include researching, writing, and making displays and computer presentations.
+Therefore, homework will not be assigned to students.
+We will send work home that they have not completed in class during the day so they stay caught up in the classroom.
+We do encourage students to read each night at home.